 This is an obvious fire hazard.
 I have also seen insulation that has been damaged by rodents in the attic which leads to the same issue.
 I have even seen a rat that appeared to have been electrocuted years before as it chewed on the insulation on some wiring.
 Another thing that can happen over time to this wiring, is that it can stretch and sag until it is in contact with wood in the attic – another fire hazard.

-As mentioned above, knob-and-tube wiring is designed to be cooled by the air around it.
+As mentioned above, K&T wiring is designed to be cooled by the air around it.
 Unfortunately, in an attempt to make their homes more energy efficient, many people have unknowingly created a fire hazard by covering up their knob-and-tube wiring with attic insulation.
 This prevents the air from cooling the wiring which can cause the wiring to overheat which can lead to a fire.
 Knob and tube wiring should NEVER be covered with attic insulation.
 It must be allowed to have its heat dissipated into the surrounding air.

 Another problem that can be caused by insulating over knob-and-tube wiring is that as people go up into the attic and move around over the years, they will not be able to see the wiring, and can, therefore, damage the wiring as they step on it or bump or rub against it.